jgoerzen/covid19db/README.md

 This file is automatically regenerated daily.

+# Using the data

+Besides the [Sqlite](https://www.sqlite.org/) command-line tools, here are some other tips on using the data:

+- The [DB Browser for SQLite](https://sqlitebrowser.org) is a nice graphical explorer for SQLite.
+- You can use SQLite in Microsoft Excel and LibreOffice.
+Search for information on doing so.

+Please note that various included data requests or requires attribution.
+Please give credit to original sources of data (eg, The New York Times) and aggregators in your work.

 # Included data and sources

 You can find a complete database schema in [dbschema.rs](src/dbschema.rs).
 A Rust API for `sqlx` is also provided for select tables.
 Direct source data download URLs are in [main.rs](src/main.rs).